dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 reads from the ConfigMapData file.
 Alternatively, update the default map data files in that ConfigMapData file.

-**Q. what is another way to understand the Number of Matched Pairs?**
+**Q. What is another way to understand the Number of Matched Pairs?**

 A.  In this example the dimension of the grid is 37x37.
 Thus, up to
     1369 matched pairs are possible.
 However, if the forecast or